 NORTHERN & REMOTE COMMUNITY AT INCREASED HCV RISK poster: “Due to Stigma & Isolation, Uncertain Testing will be Confidential, Distance from Treatment Centres, Lack of Peer Support, Fear of Disclosure Consequences, Inability to access Transplant Services, and Lack of Accessible Information.”
 Photo purchased from Stock Photo service, “Shutterstock #84158728”.

 We welcome your ideas for posters, both artwork and text.
 If something looks interesting, let’s give it a try!
-Canadian AIDS Treatment Information Exchange (CATIE) or the US-based HCV Advocate websites often have information available in poster form.
+Canadian AIDS Treatment Information Exchange (CATIE) and Center for Disease Control (USA) often has information available in poster form.